-10.1 NPPF states that the creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
-Development should be visually attractive as a result of good architecture, layout and appropriate and effective landscaping; be sympathetic to the local character and history, including the surrounding built environment and landscape setting; and establish or maintain a strong sense of place.

-10.2 Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes (NPPF para.
-139).

-10.3 Policy DM6.1 of the Local Plan states that applications will only be permitted where they demonstrate high and consistent design standards.
-Designs should be specific to the place, based on a clear analysis the characteristics of the site, its wider context and the surrounding area.
+- 10.1 NPPF states that the creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
+Development should be visually attractive as a result of good architecture, layout and appropriate and effective landscaping; be sympathetic to the local character and history, including the surrounding built environment and landscape setting; and establish or maintain a strong sense of place. - 10.2 Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes (NPPF para.
+139). - 10.3 Policy DM6.1 of the Local Plan states that applications will only be permitted where they demonstrate high and consistent design standards.
+Designs should be specific to the place, based on a clear analysis the characteristics of the site, its wider context and the surrounding area. - 10.4 Policy DM6.2 states that extensions should complement the form and character of the original building.
+This should be achieved either by continuation of the established design form, or through appropriate contrasting, high quality design.
+The scale, height and mass of an extension and its position should emphasise a subservience to the main building.
+This will involve a lower roof and eaves height, significantly smaller footprint, span and length of elevations.
+DM6.2 lists the criteria that will be considered when assessing applications for extending buildings.
+These include whether the property is affected by any designations or considered to be a heritage asset or within the setting of a heritage asset; the location of the extension in relation to the street scene; the cumulative impact if the building has been previously extended; the effect on the existing property and whether the overall design is enhanced; and the form, scale and layout of existing built structures near the site.

-10.4 It is proposed to remove the existing rear staircase and install a replacement staircase which be located adjacent to the rear offshoot.
-Given that there are existing metal fire escapes on the street it is not considered that the proposed staircase would appear out of keeping or result in any harm to the streetscene.
-4no. roof lights are also proposed, and these are considered to be acceptable.

-10.5 It is officer opinion that the impact on the character of the area is acceptable and in accordance with the NPPF and Local Plan policies DM6.1 and DM6.2.
+- 10.5 It is proposed to construct a 2-storey extension at the rear of the property.
+The proposed extension has a pitched roof which slopes down form the southern boundary and would be constructed from materials to match the existing property.
+An external staircase is proposed to provide emergency access to the first floor HMO. - 10.6 There are numerous 2-storey rear offshoots, with flat and pitched roofs, and external staircases on the street.
+It is not therefore considered that the proposed extension would appear out of keeping or result in any harm to the streetscene.
+3no. roof lights, a new entrance door and replacement rear window are also proposed, and these are considered to be acceptable. - 10.7 It is officer opinion that the impact on the character of the area is acceptable and in accordance with the NPPF and Local Plan policies DM6.1 and DM6.2.